lodash/lodash/doc/README.md

 ### <a id="_thruvalue-interceptor"></a>`_.thru(value, interceptor)`
 <a href="#_thruvalue-interceptor">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/4.1.0/lodash.js#L7134 "View in source") [&#x24C9;][1]

-This method is like `_.tap` except that it returns the result of `interceptor`.
-The purpose of this method is to mutate, alter, or replace intermediate results.
+This method is like `_.tap` except that it returns the result of `interceptor` which is used as `value` in subsequent chained methods.
+In contrast with `_.tap`, this method is used for replacing intermediate results within a method chain.

 #### Arguments
 1. `value` *(&#42;)*: The value to provide to `interceptor`.